2002–03 South Dakota State Jackrabbits women's basketball team

 The 2002–03 South Dakota State Jackrabbits women's basketball team represented South Dakota State University in the 2002–03 NCAA Division II women's basketball season.
-The Jackrabbits, led by third year head coach Aaron Johnston, played their home games in Frost Arena in Brookings, South Dakota, and played as a member of the NCC.
-They finished the season tied for first place in the NCC losing in the second game of the conference tournament.
-However, The Jackrabbits won all six of their NCAA tournament games, claiming the NCAA D–II Championship over Northern Kentucky, 65–50.
+The Jackrabbits, led by third-year head coach Aaron Johnston, played their home games in Frost Arena in Brookings, South Dakota, as a member of the NCC.
+They finished the season tied for first place in the NCC, losing in the second game of the conference tournament.
+However, the Jackrabbits won all six of their NCAA tournament games, claiming the NCAA D–II Championship over Northern Kentucky, 65–50.